What is porting a mortgage, and how does it work?

 Can I transfer my mortgage to another property?

-Be careful of ERCs
+Be careful of early repayment charges (ERCs)

 If you're currently part-way through a fixed-term, you might also have to pay early repayment charges (ERCs) to exit your existing mortgage deal.